fablabbcn/smartcitizen-docs/docs/Guides/Using the Shell.md

 Some **limitations** apply though:

 1. The minimum reading and publication interval is 30s
-2. THe maximum reading interval is one day
+2. The maximum reading interval is one day
 3. The maximum publication interval is one hour

-For more customisation, please visit [email](mailto: support@smartcitizen.me) or post on the [forum](https://forum.smartcitizen.me).
+For more customisation, please [email](mailto: support@smartcitizen.me) or post on the [forum](https://forum.smartcitizen.me).

 ### Get version data